BushLife - Hunting Safety Hero 1920x1080

 DO:

-Carry the following items in your pack: fire kit, multi-tool, emergency whistle, compass, flashlight (headlamp), dry towel, toilet paper, food, water, GPS, two-way radios, batteries, first aid kit, trail-marking tape, game calls, spare socks, rain jacket, gloves (heated gloves), hand and foot warmers, gutter gloves, permanent marker, butt-out tool, deer drag, pelvic saw, tarp shelter and cordage.
+Carry the following survival items in your pack: fire kit, multi-tool, emergency whistle, compass, flashlight (headlamp), dry towel, toilet paper, food, water, GPS, two-way radios, batteries, first aid kit, trail-marking tape, game calls, spare socks, rain jacket, gloves (heated gloves), hand and foot warmers, gutter gloves, permanent marker, butt-out tool, deer drag, pelvic saw, tarp shelter and cordage.

 DON’T: